api3dao/vitepress-docs/docs/guides/qrng/roulette-guide/index.md

 If the spin result is not equal to 0 or 37, then the function checks if the result is a black number or not.
-If it is a black number and the user bet on black, or if it is a red number and the user bet on red, then the user wins and will receive double their bet amount
+If it is a black number and the user bet on black, or if it is a red number and the user bet on red, then the user wins and will receive double their bet amount.

 ```solidity
 function checkIfColorWon(uint256 _spin) internal returns (uint256) {